nicolas-ferrada/mycustomnotes_website/README.md

 [![Learn Flutter in 37 hours](https://img.youtube.com/vi/VPvVD8t02U8/0.jpg)](https://www.youtube.com/watch?v=VPvVD8t02U8)

-After approximately 25 hours of the course, I became very excited about adding new functionalities to the app, and after a year, we ended up here.
+After approximately 25 hours of the course, I became very excited about adding new functionalities to the app.
+A year later, we've reached this point.

 Not being able to distinguish between a learning project and a real-world project cost me a lot of time in building an application with weak foundations.
 However, at the end of the day, I am really glad and grateful for what I've accomplished.

 Most importantly, I've learned a lot during this year-long project, and I'm confident that I won't repeat the mistakes I've made.
 However, I would definitely not recommend using a learning project to create a final product.

-## Mayor known issues
+## Major known issues
 The software foundations are inconsistent since started as a tutorial project, and good programming practices were not developed from the start.
 This has made the project unsustainable for the long term.

 #### **State management**